 Skills and Careers

-The Natolin Language Service is active both before and during the academic year.
+The Languages and Intercultural Dialogue centre in Natolin is active both before and during the academic year.
 In the summer, the Summer Language Academy is designed to cultivate confidence and competency in the classroom, particularly engaging students with the aim of bringing their level to the stated College of Europe minimum.

 The Natolin Careers Service complements the academic programme with on-site, made-to-measure support and guidance in helping to shape the students’ professional paths.

 Its mission is to provide students with relevant and practical career management tools, including a thorough understanding of their own strengths and competences, an overview of the job market, an ability to set realistic career goals, all backed with a smart CV, a credible social media profile, well-written covering letters and solid interview skills.

 - One-to-one career tutorials or small group meet ups that cover topics from career planning, diagnosis of strengths and key competences, CV and cover letter writing to job interview simulations.

 - Professional skills workshops:

 - Emotional intelligence

 - Meet the Professionals: opportunities to meet with alumni and other representatives of the public and private sectors, in order to gain a better understanding of the working environment and to help with career planning.

 - Alumni reunions: of which an integral part are the Career Sessions, where a panel of alumni shares their career insights, professional experience and advice to the soon to be graduates.